 - 1/2 cucumber cut into matchsticks – for garnish

-- Heat up a pan on med high heat, and then add the minced ginger and garlic.
+- Heat up a pan on med high heat, and add olive oil.
+Once the oil is hot, add the minced ginger and garlic.
 Stir fry constantly for 1 minute.

-- Add the pork and continue stir frying until browned (approximately 1-2 min).
+- Add the pork and continue stir frying until no longer pink (approximately 2-3 min).
 Then add the cabbage, onion, potato, and zucchini.
-Cook for around 10-15 minutes, or until the vegetables are tender, stirring every so often.
+Stir and lower the heat to medium.
+Cover and cook for around 10-15 minutes or until the vegetables are tender, stirring every so often.